jaypanchal2004/jaypanchal2004/README.md

 🎓 Pursuing a **5-Year Integrated MSc in Computer Science (AI)** at **Department of Computer Science, Gujarat University**
 🛠️ Turning complex ideas into **elegant solutions**
 🎨 Bringing life to the web with **advanced CSS wizardry**
-🏆 Awarded by my college’s **Head of Department** for digitizing manual workflows
+🏆 My projects are acknowledged by the proffesors of department.
 ---

 ## 🛠️ My Arsenal